angela1C/Programming-and-Scripting-Project/README.md

 </p>

 See [iris_flower_description](iris flowers description.md) for more details.
+The following attribute information is provided with the data set on the UCI Archive page.

+ Attribute Information:
+   1. sepal length in cm
+   2. sepal width in cm
+   3. petal length in cm
+   4. petal width in cm
+   5. class:
+      - Iris Setosa
+      - Iris Versicolor
+      - Iris Virginica

 According to the [Iris Data Set Information](https://archive.ics.uci.edu/ml/datasets/iris) on the UCI Machine Learning Repository, Fisher's iris dataset is possibly the best known database to be found in the pattern recognition literature and it is still relevant today.
 One class is linearly separable from the other two classes, which are not linearly separable from each other.
 The predicted attribute of the data set is the class of iris plant to which each observation belongs.